papyDoctor/S-Curve-Motion-Calculation/README.md

 # S-Curve-Motion-Calculation
-This paper shows a way to calculate the complete S-Curve motion without any iteration.
+This jupyter notebook shows a way to calculate the complete S-Curve motion without any iteration.

 S-Curve motion means that, given the speed, acceleration and hyper-acceleration (called jerk), given a starting and a ending point, the calculation results give a smooth motion: at any time the jerk is maintained under a given maximum.